Faculty of Nursing

 7 Psychiatric Nursing

-Mental health should be understood from “physical”, “mental” ,”spiritual”, and “social” perspectives, and it is important to understand that disability is a part of life.
-Psychiatric Nursing is to comprehend the human mind and its behavior by learning about the effects on mental health that stress associated with human growth and development or life events cause, as well as crisis reactions and response processes.
-Psychiatric Nursing conducts education and research on the historical transition of psychiatric treatment, the transition of the legal system in Japan, the current situation, issues and measures through lectures, exercises, and practical training to obtain knowledge and skills to promote and maintain the mental health of people.
+Mental health should be understood from physical, mental, spiritual, and social perspectives, and it is important to recognize that disability constitutes a part of life.
+Psychiatric Nursing seeks to cultivate a comprehensive understanding of the human mind and behavior by exploring how stress from developmental stages and life events affects individuals, as well as how they react and use coping strategies in times of crisis.
+Through lectures, exercises, and clinical training, Psychiatric Nursing provides education and conducts research on the historical development of psychiatric care, Japan's legal system reforms, and current challenges and solutions, equipping students with the knowledge and skills to promote and maintain mental health.

 image